AthennaMind/opnsense-exporter/README.md

 - `--exporter.disable-firewall` - Disable the scraping of Firewall (pf) metrics.
 Defaults to `false`.
 - `--exporter.disable-firmware` - Disable the scraping of Firmware infos.
 Defaults to `false`.

+Specific collectors can be configured with the following flags:
+- `--exporter.firmware-update-check-interval` - Set the minimum time interval between Firmware update checks.
+Set to 0 to disable.
+If enabled, the minimum recommended value is `1h`.
+Defaults to `0s`.

 To disable the exporter metrics itself use the following flag:

 - `--web.disable-exporter-metrics` - Exclude metrics about the exporter itself (promhttp_*, process_*, go_*).
 Defaults to `false`.